 World Peace Organizations:

-Metta Center for Nonviolence - aims to build "beloved community" where differences are celebrated and unity is at the heart level.
+Metta Center for Nonviolence – aims to build “beloved community” where differences are celebrated and unity is at the heart level.
 The mission of the Metta Center is to promote the transition to a nonviolent future by making the logic, history, and yet-unexplored potential of nonviolence available to activists and agents of cultural change.
 They see that humanity is awakening to the underlying truth of our existence, which is our fundamental unity with one another and all of life, and are actively supporting that awakening.
 They were educating people at the center Peace Pavillion at the 2012 How Weird Street Faire.

 Albert Einstein Institution – a non-profit organization advancing the study and use of strategic nonviolent action in conflicts throughout the world.
 Their goals are to understand the dynamics of nonviolent action in conflicts, to explore its policy potential, and to communicate this through print and other media, translations, conferences, consultations, and workshops.
 The Albert Einstein Institution was founded by Dr. Gene Sharp, whose strategies in nonviolent revolution have changed the world.

-Musicians Without Borders - uses the power of music to promote respect and tolerance among people and communities and to help create a peaceful, global society.
+Musicians Without Borders – uses the power of music to promote respect and tolerance among people and communities and to help create a peaceful, global society.
 The initiative was based on the idea of using musical traditions in areas of severe ethnic tensions in order to help create mutual understanding and respect.
 Musicians without Borders believes in the power of music to create moments of inspiration and interconnection that can deeply affect both listeners and performers.
 Musicians without Borders initiates projects that bridge differences of culture, ethnicity, and ideology and help to create a culture of peace.
-"If we can sing together, we can live together."
-Address: Spoorstraat 38, 1815 BK Alkmaar, Netherlands.
+“If we can sing together, we can live together.”
+Address: Alkmaar, Netherlands.

 New Songs for Peace – this UNESCO-endorsed project is intended to encourage people to think about peace, talk about peace, and write a new song about peace.
 These new songs will promote peace, cultural acceptance, and understanding for those who work towards peace throughout the world.

-Students' Music for Peace - gives students of all ages the excitement of exchanging individual peace messages through music with students in other countries.
+Students’ Music for Peace – gives students of all ages the excitement of exchanging individual peace messages through music with students in other countries.
 The excitement of sending their music is exceeded only when they receive music back, reflecting the style and culture of other countries.
 It can be a powerful learning experience.
 The website includes a student peace picture exchange, essay exchange, and music exchange.
 It is a project of Art for Peace.
-Address: 7671 Santee Ter, Lake Worth, FL 33467, USA.
+Address: Lake Worth, FL 33467, USA.